Wind lens

-The wind lens is a modification on the wind turbine created by Professor Ohya from the Kyushu University as an attempt to be more efficient in production of electricity and less invasive to both humans and nature.
-While still in progress, the wind lens has a few changes in design which have led to impacts on how wind energy can be used and harnessed while changing how it impacts the world around us.
+The wind lens is a modification on the wind turbine created by Professor Ohya from Kyushu University, as an attempt to be more efficient in producing electricity and less invasive to both humans and nature.
+While still under development, the wind lens incorporates design changes that alter how wind energy is harnessed and reduce its environmental impact.
 A wind lens works like a ducted fan on an aircraft - it encircles the wind turbine, and speeds air up while protecting the blades from foreign object damage.
-Because of this, wind turbine efficiency can be drastically increased because of a simple installation of a wind lens.
+Consequently, wind turbine efficiency can be drastically increased through the simple installation of a wind lens.

 Design

-As the normal wind turbine does, the wind lens harnesses the energy of the wind but has a few modifications in order to increase efficiency as well as decrease the impact on the environment.
+Like a conventional wind turbine, the wind lens harnesses the energy of the wind but incorporates modifications to increase efficiency and decrease environmental impact.

 Efficiency of power production

-Studies have shown that the Wind Lens can have between two and five times more output of power compared to the wind turbine due to the way it harnesses more wind.
+Studies have shown that the wind lens can produce between two and five times more power than a standard wind turbine due to its enhanced wind-harvesting design.

 The turbulence created as a result of the new configuration creates a low pressure zone behind the turbine, causing greater wind to pass through the turbine, and this, in turn, increases blade rotation and energy output.
 One way to get the most out of the wind input is by using a specially shaped tube around the blades.
-The tube, or shroud, is shaped as a diffuser which works like a magnifying glass for wind.
+The tube, or shroud, is shaped as a diffuser that works like a magnifying glass for wind.
 The diffuser, which is smaller in the front and bigger in the back, catches more wind and focuses the wind towards the center blades which also leads to more efficient production of power.

 In addition to the diffuser shape of the shroud, the back has a brim.
 This brim disturbs the wind flow which creates vortexes that cause a low pressure area to be formed behind the wind lens.
 The wind then flows to the low pressure area through the blades of the wind lens.
-The increased airflow through the blades leads to another reason of higher power production.
+The increased airflow through the blades is another reason for the higher power production.

-The diffuser shape and the brim combined creates more efficiently placed and accurate airflow.
-This results in a higher amount of energy that is produced.
+The diffuser shape and the brim combined create more efficiently placed and accurate airflow.
+This results in higher energy production.